mauriciopoppe/PojoViz/README.md

 - The main program will ask `ObjectAnalyzer` for a JSON representation of the nodes/edges of the generated graph
 - [Dagre](https://github.com/cpettitt/dagre)'s layout program is executed with the generated JSON which returns the positions of each node in a 2D plane

-### Rendering phase
+### Render phase

-- The chosen renderer (d3 or three.js) builds the graph provided by the process phase by rendering the nodes' properties and edges
+- The chosen renderer (d3 or three.js) renders the graph provided by the process phase

 ## Hello Pojoviz